alexandra-friel/Geology_matlab_scripts/README.md

 # geo_matlab
-This repository stores code that pertains to my geologic studdies.
+This repository stores code that pertains to my geologic studies.